hathibelagal-dev/instantpolyglot/docs/eng/Cornish.md

 Cornish has gained recognition in recent years:

 - In 2002, Cornish was recognized under the European Charter for Regional or Minority Languages.
-- In 2010, UNESCO changed its classification of Cornish from "extinct" to "critically endangered".
+- In 2010, UNESCO changed its classification of Cornish from “extinct” to “critically endangered”.

 ### Learning and Using Cornish Today